 I am also a freelance journalist specialising in the arts.
 I worked on staff at The Independent and The Independent on Sunday for six years to 2016.
-Since going freelance, I have written for the New York Times, The Guardian, the FT, the New Statesman, The Sunday Times, Tatler, The Evening Standard, BBC Culture, ELLE, Vice, The Stage, and The Telegraph, and reviewed theatre and books for The Observer, the Times Literary Supplement, Time Out, The Mail on Sunday, What’s on Stage, The Independent and more.
+Since going freelance, I have written for the New York Times, The Guardian, the FT, the New Statesman, The Sunday Times, Tatler, The Evening Standard, BBC Culture, ELLE, Vice, The Stage, Elephant, and The Telegraph, and reviewed theatre and books for The Observer, the Times Literary Supplement, Time Out, The Mail on Sunday, What’s on Stage, The Independent and more.

 As an editor, I am experienced in commissioning, editing and proofing copy, uploading content and laying out pages.
 In 2018-19, I was acting arts editor for The Independent.
 I have provided cover for editors at The Observer and Time Out, as well as working shifts at Stylist and The Debrief.

 My consulting work includes being an active associate for script-reading service Rough Hewn, offering feedback and dramaturgical support for playwrights.

 Since 2019, I have been a judge for the Evening Standard Theatre Awards.